daily-co/pipecat-cloud-images/pipecat-starters/pstn_sip/README.md

 # Voice Bot Starter

+> **⚠️ DEPRECATED**: This starter is deprecated and will be removed after October 15, 2025.
+For current examples, see the [phone-chatbot example](https://github.com/pipecat-ai/pipecat-examples/tree/main/phone-chatbot) and [Pipecat Documentation](https://docs.pipecat.ai).

 A phone-based conversational agent built with Pipecat.
 This starter bot enables you to create phone bots that can handle both inbound and outbound calls via PSTN (regular phone numbers) and SIP.

 ## Features